 One of the most important questions asked about the District's finances is, "Is the District better off or worse off as a result of this year's activities?"
-The Statement of Net Position and the Statement of
+The Statement of Net Position and the Statement of Revenues, Expenses, and Changes in Net Position report information about the District in a way that helps answer this question.
+These statements include all assets and liabilities using the accrual basis of accounting, which is similar to the accounting used by most private sector companies.
+All of the current year's revenues and expenses are taken into account regardless of when the cash is received or paid.

-Management's Discussion and Analysis (Unaudited) For the Year Ended June 30, 2019
+Management's Discussion and Analysis (Unaudited) For the Year Ended June 30, 2021